swaroop1414/Genome-annotation-of-Kp-ST307/README.md

-﻿```markdown
-#  Investigating *Klebsiella pneumoniae* ST307: Genome Annotation and PPI Network Insights
+﻿# Investigating *Klebsiella pneumoniae* ST307: Genome Annotation and PPI Network Insights

 This repository documents a computational biology project aimed at discovering possible therapeutic targets in *Klebsiella pneumoniae* ST307 — a multidrug-resistant (MDR) lineage that has rapidly become a threat in healthcare environments globally.